pedrofurtado/qrcode_pix_ruby/README.md

 ## Demo

-It's provided a simple demo app, in Heroku, that uses the gem always in latest stable.
+It's provided a simple demo app, in Heroku, that uses the gem always in latest commit.
 You can check and test your QRCodes here:

 https://qrcode-pix-ruby.herokuapp.com